 Development expenses consist of costs related to the development of production processes, production improvements, new products and machinery improvements and adoption.
 Such expenses may include, inter alia, related salary expenses, cost of materials, consultants, laboratory tests and field testing.
-Development expenses do not include the total amount of supporting grants received from the IIA.
+Development expenses do not include the total amount of supporting grants received from the Israel Innovation Authority (the "IIA").